 GIVE YOURSELF GRACE

-One important lesson that I learned in my second pregnancy is that I needed to remember to give myself grace.
+One important lesson that I learned during my second pregnancy is that I needed to remember to give myself grace.
 Although I felt like less than a human between bathroom trips and spending my days laying down, I tried very hard to give myself a pardon since I knew that nausea would pass eventually.

 As I reached my first prenatal appointment at 10 weeks, I had lost over 20lbs.
 And then finally just a few short weeks later, my morning sickness started to lessen with each passing day.